 The traditional cuckoo clock has a detailed engraved style, initially made in the Black Forest.
 Its clock movement and exterior are all based on the original cuckoo clocks.
 In most cases, it takes the shape of a clock with a pendulum that strikes the hours with a noise similar to a typical cuckoo sound.

 Additionally, it typically includes an automatic cuckoo bird that moves in time with each note.
-Some birds move their wings and beaks back and forth, while others have only the bird’s body leaning forward in the pose.
+Some birds move their wings and beak back and forth, while others have only the bird’s body leaning forward in the pose.
 However, others have only the bird’s body leaning forward in the posture.

 Modern Cuckoo Clocks